 As this continues to happen, candidates actively pursuing a career change have begun to become more strategic and recognise which industries/companies are still hiring and growing despite the pandemic.
 This has caused a significant rise in competition on the application front, only adding to the emotional rollercoaster that is the job hunt!

-With this all in mind, how do I optimise my job searching in age of COVID?
+With this all in mind, how do I optimise my job searching in the age of COVID?

 Great question – let’s delve into some top tips and advice I give my candidates to ensure they remain efficient in their job search and keeping it a stress-free task!